Triggered-Happy/tutorials/01-asyncio/lesson1/part1.md

 Q14: Why is asyncio's approach well-suited for IO-bound code?

 **_Notes:_**
-* md formating
+* This is for the entire project, the MD formatting could be improved.
-* Some of these questions feel off, need further examination
+* Some of these questions feel off.
+Better off talking about it in person